francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 layers, then there is no curvature around the saddle, but there will be an escape direction in the third derivative.

 First-order saddles are also known as "strict", while higher-order saddles are labelled as "non-strict" [[2]](#2).
-You can loosely think of these are "good" and "bad" saddles, respectively, as non-strict ones can effectively trap first-order methods like gradient descent.
+You can loosely think of these as "good" and "bad" saddles, respectively, since non-strict ones can effectively trap first-order methods like gradient descent.
 Surprisingly, it turns out that the origin saddle of the equilibrated energy is always strict independent of network depth.
 In maths speak,